cboylan/teensy_touchscreen/firmware/README.md

 * The firmware discards the lowest bit to reduce the noise.
 * The difference between the current reading and the previous reading (relative movement) is sent to the driver to move the mouse cursor.
+* Scaling factor exist to control the cursor speed on Linux.

 #### Source files